SIPI Lua Interface¶

 In addition the file system functions that SIPI provides may be used.

-in the server directory, and upload.lua
+See the scripts upload.elua and do-upload.elua in the server directory, and upload.lua in the scripts directory

 for a working example.

-RESTful API and custom routes
+RESTful API and custom routes¶

 Custom routes to implement a RESTful API can be defined in Sipi's configuration file using the

-configuration variable.
+routes configuration variable.
 For example:

 routes = {